apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Redis Channel
 ~~~~~~~~~~~~~

-The events are stored in a redis server (must be installed separately).
-Redis provides high concurrency.
+The events are stored in a Redis server (must be installed separately).
 If you have many agents but want to share one channel which can provide high concurrency, Redis Channel is a good choice.
 Redis also can provide high availability and replication, you can choose the best way to adapt your application.

-This version of Flume requires redis version 2.6 or greater.
-If you want to use redis cluster, we recommend redis version 3.1 or greater.
+This version of Flume requires Redis version 2.6 or greater.
+If you want to use Redis cluster, we recommend Redis version 3.1 or greater.

 Required properties are in **bold**.